raymondpang365/version-control-guide/README.md

 Cheat sheet guidelines for developers wanting to get better at version control.

 This following guideline is written in the perspective of Agile Project Lifecycle Methodology,  aiming to increase productivity, speed and quality of the project.

-Chapter 1 - Basic Guide
+# Chapter 1 - Basic Guide

-1.1) Gitflow
+## 1.1) Gitflow

-Gitflow adopts the methodology of "long live master, short live feature branch" (as known as gitflow),
+Gitflow adopts the methodology of &quot;long live master, short live feature branch&quot; (as known as gitflow),

 Feature branch: This is a private branch.
 For every feature, a new feature has to be created.
 The branch name would be in the format of <dev_name>/<feature_name>.
 Feature branch is short lived.